A DIFFERENT KIND OF RALLY

 Americade has been viewed by the national motorcycle press as a unique event among national rallies, providing a family-friendly atmosphere despite its size since its inception.
 The event, and the attendees, are warmly viewed by the local community.

-Americade is a gathering of friendly, fun-loving folks, for whom motorcycling is a social hobby, but not some form of rebellion.
-It’s NOT the place for shows of speed, hostile attitudes, or illegally loud bikes.
-Americade supports the statement from the former President & CEO of Harley-Davidson: “Something We Never Want to Lose” and the AMA position that “Loud Pipes Risk Rights.”
+Americade is a gathering of friendly, fun-loving folks, for whom motorcycling is a social hobby.
+It is not about demonstrations of hostility or public speeding, and it has never waivered from its support of the statements of the former President & CEO of Harley-Davidson: “Something We Never Want to Lose” and the AMA position that “Loud Pipes Risk Rights.”

 HOW DID IT START?

 May 1983 marked the first “Cade” in the east.
 Veteran motorcyclist Bill Dutcher and a small but able staff hosted “Aspencade East ” at Lake George, NY.
 Social and demo headquarters were at Roaring Brook Ranch.
 The TourExpo trade show was held at the Glens Falls Civic Center, approximately 10 miles to the south.
 This first event drew about 2,000.

 Since 1971, there had been a touring motorcycle rally in Ruidoso, NM bearing this name.
 The name came from an annual civic festival, which celebrated the changing colors of the aspen (birch) trees, by having a cavalcade of horses.
 Dutcher arranged with Aspencade organizer, Til Thompson, to use the Aspencade name for the eastern touring rally.